dasisdormax/csgo-multiserver/README.md

 Apache License 2.0.
 This should give nobody worries when using my program and making modifications to it.
 I would, though, appreciate if code improvements could make it back here.

-The original csgo-server-launcher by crazy is licensed as LGPLv3.
+__Be aware that this only applies since MARCH 29, 2016__ (to be exact, since commit [20645aa](https://github.com/dasisdormax/csgo-multiserver/commit/20645aa13a654226fc08312411f6462bdb9c877f))

+For earlier states of this repository (up to the top of branch [crazy](https://github.com/dasisdormax/csgo-multiserver/tree/crazy)), the LGPLv3 still applies.
+The LGPLv3 was used by the original csgo-server-launcher by crazy.
 At this point, no original code is being used anymore.
-See the branch [crazy](https://github.com/dasisdormax/csgo-multiserver/tree/crazy) for the last LGPL licensed state of this project.